ceramicnetwork/docs/docs/docs/advanced/standards/stream-programs/cip9-tile-document.md

 ### Limitations

 - Single controller
-- No indexing
+- No indexing, but metadata will be used, follow conventions
-- Growing log
+- Growing log, not adapted to frequent updates

 ## Structure